LIST: Shelters announced in Louisiana parishes

 Ascension Parish:

-The first shelter is the Lamar-Dixon Expo Center in the gym located at 9039 S. St. Landry Ave, in Gonzales, La.
-The second shelter is at Lowery Middle School, which is located at 2389 LA 1 South, in Donaldsonville, La.
+Lamar-Dixon Expo Center in the Gym, 9039 S. St. Landry Ave, Gonzales, (enter through the

+second entrance next to the Chapel), and Lowery Middle School, 2389 LA 1 South,

+Donaldsonville, will both be operated by Ascension Parish Government and will offer a

 East Baton Rouge Parish: